Daudongit/simple-text-file-compare-application-in-laravel/readme.md

-# A Simple RESTApi On Laravel5.4 With TDD and Auth
+# Simple text file compare application in laravel

 ## About this application

-A simple RESTApi sample on laravel5.4 with Test Driven Development and Token Authentication. <br>
+A simple application that compare two text file and to give differences and similarities <br>
 ##### Framework: Laravel 5.4
 ##### Language : PHP 5.6